 Employees are entitled to additional wage depending on special situations The particular conditions of the job may entitle the employee to additional wages.
-Below some examples: Cash liability Some CBA grants a specific monthly indemnity for employees who manage the cash and who are responsible for the daily final amount (e.g.: Euro 100,00 gross per month) Mining or mountain indemnity Some CBA grants an additional wage for the time spent at high altitude; or in depth in mines; etc. And more...
+Below some examples: Cash liability Some CBA grants a specific monthly indemnity for employees who manage the cash and who are responsible for the daily final amount (e.g.: Euro 100,00 gross per month) Mining or mountain indemnity Some CBA grants an additional wage for the time spent at high altitude; or in depth in mines; etc. Public holidays falling on Sunday or on Employee's holidays Most CBA provides that if a public holiday fall on the employee's rest day (e.g. on Sunday), the employee is entitled to and additional daily salary; if the public holiday falls during his / her yearly leave, he /she saves a day from his / her paid leaves.
+And (much) more...